 - The Bravura Identity access control model allows organizations to define types of relationships, such as "recipient in HR, recipient and requester are not the same person." or "recipient reports to requester."

 - Access rights are linked to types of relationships, as above.

-- The search engine provided through Identity Manager respects these access rights, to protect against data leakage.
+- The search engine provided through Bravura Identity respects these access rights, to protect against data leakage.
 For example, a manager might search for all users who are scheduled for near-term termination and will only see those who report to him -- but not himself or others.

 Using relationships makes it easy to define various user support models.
 For example, users in a country-specific help desk can reset passwords for other users in the same country, or managers in some regions may be allowed to reset passwords for their direct (or indirect) reports.